 Configure Census Connection

-The objective of this service is to be able to configure the connection with the Town Hall Census through the Administration panel without having to modify the application code.
+The objective of this service is to be able to configure the connection with a census through the administration panel without having to modify the application code.

-It should be noted that to properly configure this connection will require a technical profile that knows the WebService of your City Council.
+It should be noted that to properly configure this connection, a technical profile that knows the WebService with which we want to connect will be required.

 Configuration

-Once the feature is activated, we can access the section Settings > Global Settings and click on the tab Remote Census Configuration.
-In this screen you will be able to fill in all the necessary information to be able to configure the connection with the Census of each Town Hall.
+Once the feature is activated, we can access the section Settings > Global settings and click on the tab Remote Census Configuration to be able to configure the connection with the census.

 The information to be filled in is divided into three sections:

-In this section we will fill in all the necessary fields to be able to make a request to verify a user through the Census of the City council.
+In this section we will fill in all the necessary fields to be able to make a request to verify a user through a census.

 {